fbpx

 Arctic Tern – (Sterna paradisaea)

 The arctic tern sees more sun than any other animal as it has two summers every year due to it migrating around 70,900km from Iceland to the Antarctic coast.
-For breeding in the Netherlands this figure can go up to 90,000km!
-In order to fly so far they glide a lot of the time, conserving far more energy than wing flapping.
-They also sleep whilst gliding, but as well as being able to glide very well they can also hover, a rare gift in birds, and usually attributed solely to hummingbirds.
-However in order to do so for a long time they do require some headwind.
+For those breeding in the Netherlands this figure can go up to 90,000km!
+In order to fly so far they glide a lot of the time, conserving far more energy than flapping their wings.
+They sleep whilst gliding, but as well as being able to glide very well they can also hover, a rare gift in birds, and usually attributed solely to hummingbirds.
+However, in order to do so for a long time they require some headwind.

 Video by naturimseewinkel taken at Glacier lagoon